Accounts/Finance with AAT Level 2 Apprenticeship

 • Understands corporate social responsibility (CSR), ethics and sustainability within organisations

 - Entry Requirements

 4 x GCSE A*-C / 9-4 including English and Maths or equivalent.
-You must also have the ability to word process under time constraints and deadlines.
+You must also have the ability to word process under time constraints.

 - Employer Requirements